Developing impactful innovations for communities

 Mallika Nocco, Ph.D.

-As a Cooperative Extension scientist, I collaborate with scientists, growers, policymakers, and water districts to develop irrigation management strategies that balance farm livelihoods and water conservation.
+As a Cooperative Extension scientist, I collaborate with scientists, growers, policymakers, and water districts to develop management strategies that balance farm livelihoods and conservation.
 My research and extension program is designed to meet the growing and changing needs of agricultural communities.

 I believe that scientists and growers should exchange knowledge and build sustainable solutions together.
 So, I develop workshops, short-courses, field demonstrations, and webinars to engage folks from all sides of the farm table.
 Have an idea for an interactive event?
 I always welcome suggestions, ideas, and feedback!